A father protocol for quantum broadcast channels: Background and notation

 Quantum operations will also be written using superscripts to denote the input and output systems; for example, $U^{A' \rightarrow B}$ is an operator which takes the quantum subsystem $A'$ as input and yields output on subsystem $B$.
-Generally, isometries will be written as $U$, $V$, and so forth, whereas quantum channels (also known as superoperators, or completely positive trace-preserving maps) will be written using calligraphic letters, such as $\mathcal{N}^{A' \rightarrow B}$.
+Generally, (partial) isometries will be written as $U$, $V$, and so forth, whereas quantum channels (also known as superoperators, or, more specifically, completely positive trace-preserving maps) will be written using calligraphic letters, such as $\mathcal{N}^{A' \rightarrow B}$.
 A quantum broadcast channel is a quantum channel with one input subsystem and two or more output subsystems.

 Note that a quantum channel can always be extended to an isometry by adding another output subsystem which represents the environment of the channel (see, for example, \cite{holevo-stats}).
 This isometric extension implements exactly the same operation as the original channel if we trace out the environment subsystem.
 The isometric extension of $\mathcal{N}^{A' \rightarrow B}$ will be denoted by $U_{\mathcal{N}}^{A' \rightarrow BE}$, where $E$ is the environment.
+Note here that $U_{\mathcal{N}}$ does not act on density operators but on the Hilbert space $\mathcal{H}_{A'}$.

 We denote conjugation of $B$ by $A$ using the symbol $\cdot$ in the form $A \cdot B := ABA^{\dagger}$.
 This will allow us to avoid writing symbols twice when applying several operators to a quantum state.